Boomerang employees: A hidden talent source

 Expanding talent pools with boomerang employees

-By embracing the concept of boomerang employees, employers can effectively address skill shortages and establish a mutually beneficial scenario for both them themselves and their former employees.
+By embracing the concept of boomerang employees, employers can effectively address skill shortages and establish a mutually beneficial scenario for both themselves and their former employees.